Great Break (Soviet Union): Collectivization

-Up to 1928, Stalin supported the New Economic Policy implemented by his predecessor Vladimir Lenin.
+Up to 1928, Stalin supported the New Economic Policy instituted under Lenin.
 The NEP had brought some market reforms to the Soviet economy, including allowing peasants to sell surplus grain on the domestic and international market.
 However, in 1928 Stalin changed his position and opposed continuation of the NEP.
 Part of the reason for his change was that the peasants in the years before 1928 started hoarding grain in response to low domestic and international prices for their produce.

 Stalin implemented agricultural collectivization, which would end private ownership of land.
 The state would take land from its previous owners and place it either under collective ownership of peasants (kolkhoz) or under state ownership (sovkhoz).
 The idea behind collectivization was that large estates tend to yield more agricultural output.
-Also, owners of a large farm tended to be better able to afford machinery such as tractors and threshers than owners of small plots of land, and these technological implements would increase worker productivity, freeing up peasants to move to the cities and construction sites to aid the industrialization process.
+Also, owners of a large farm tended to be better able to afford machinery such as tractors and threshers than owners of small plots of land, and these technological implements would increase worker productivity.
+A side effect would be freeing up peasants to move to the cities and construction sites to aid the industrialization process.
 Before collectivization, the owners of large farms tended to be wealthy peasants (kulaks) but the Bolsheviks regarded the kulaks as capitalist exploiters, and wished to redistribute the surplus land to the poorer peasants.
 The only way to have large farms without kulak owners was to form collective farms.

 The Soviet state needed increased agricultural output to feed the workers in the cities and construction sites.
 The end of the NEP meant that peasants would no longer be able to sell grain to the state.
 Thus, the state would have to requisition surplus grain.

 Collectivization met with little success before 1934 in terms of agricultural output.
 The Soviet state was slow to provide the necessary tractors and other machinery to the collective farms and this delay caused a reduction in agricultural output.
-Kulaks also resisted the collectivization process by slaughtering their livestock and hiding harvested grain in protest, reducing output even more.
+Peasants also resisted the collectivization process by slaughtering their livestock and hiding harvested grain in protest, reducing output even more.
 On top of these two conditions, the state was requisitioning more grain than the quantity produced.
 These three factors coupled with a severe drought and a slow response from the soviet administration led to a famine in parts of the countryside in 1932–33 including Kazakhstan, Ukraine and southern Russia.
 The famine and drought were so severe in the region that it also affected other countries such as Romania.
 In Ukraine, at least four million peasants died.
+In Kazakhstan, during the Kazakh famine of 1930–1933 over estimated 1.5-2.3 million out of about 4 million Kazakh population died.
+In addition 660,000 to 1 million Kazakhs fled to China.